 When you’re in a car, it speeds up and slows down.
 Speeding up is called acceleration and slowing down is called deceleration.

 The definition or meaning of the word velocity is a little more difficult to understand.
 Velocity is the speed of something in a given direction.
 Speed tells how fast an object is moving but not where it’s moving.
 Think of our snail.
 It moves three feet per hour.
 If we know the direction our snail is moving, we can specify its velocity.
 Let’s say it’s going south.
 Its velocity is three feet per hour south.

-Video: Speed and Velocity are different Song (by They Might Be Giants)
+Speed and Velocity Song

 When you travel in a car, you aren’t always traveling at the same speed.
 Sometimes you’re stopped at traffic lights, so you are traveling 0 miles per hour.
 The car accelerates when the light turns green going from 0 to 30 miles per hour.
 The car doesn’t instantly go from 0 to 30 miles per hour though.
 It takes time for the car to increase its speed.
 When the car comes to a red light, it decelerates.
 It doesn’t go immediately from 30 miles per hour to 0 miles per hour.
 It takes time to stop.
 So, the speed of the car is often changing.

 Speed limits vary as well.
 The speed limit on one street might be 30 miles per hour but 40 miles per hour on another.
 The average speed tells us how fast we were traveling over the course of our whole trip.